uclahs-cds/pipeline-call-gSV/README.md

     * Do not directly modify the source `template.config`, but rather you should copy it from the pipeline release folder to your project-specific folder and modify it there

-3. Create the input CSV using the [template](input/call-gSV-input.csv).See [Input CSV](#Input-CSV) for detailed description of each column.
+3. Create the input YAML using the [template](input/call-gSV-input.yaml).See [Input YAML](#Input-YAML) for detailed description of each column.
 All columns must exist and should be comma separated in order to run the pipeline successfully.

-   * Again, do not directly modify the source template CSV file.
+   * Again, do not directly modify the source template YAML file.
 Instead, copy it from the pipeline release folder to your project-specific folder and modify it there.

 4. The pipeline can be executed locally using the command below: